-Quito, the highest capital city in the world at 9,250 feet above sea level, is also home to one of the world’s highest aerial lifts.
-This gondola lift, called the TelefériQo, was built over an area of 160 hectares on the skirts of Pichincha Volcano.
+Quito, the highest capital city in the world at 9,250 feet above sea level, is home to one of the world’s highest aerial lifts.
+This gondola lift, called TelefériQo, was built over an area of 160 hectares on the skirts of Pichincha Volcano.
 It whisks you up from 10,226 feet to 12,943 feet in about eight minutes.
 The TelefériQo goes up to the summit of Cruz Loma, right next to Pichincha Volcano, to give visitors spectacular views of the city and the surrounding mountains and volcanoes.
 On a clear day, one can see snow-capped peaks such as Cotopaxi Volcano, Antisana Volcano, and Cayambe Volcano as well as eleven more Andean peaks that make up the “Avenue of the Volcanoes.”

-Of course, 13,000 feet above sea level is nothing to scoff at so it is recommended to wait until one has acclimatized to the elevation of Quito before going up to the summit of Cruz Loma.
+Of course, almost 13,000 feet above sea level is nothing to scoff at so it is recommended to wait until one has acclimatized to the elevation of Quito before going up to the summit of Cruz Loma.
 When volunteers arrive in Quito on Saturday for the start of the service program, they can plan to take the ride up one afternoon during their first week of volunteering.
 If you want to spend more time hiking on the mountaintop, Saturday or Sunday are great options.

 Naturally, this altitude hosts chilly temperatures and brisk winds, so jackets are a must.
 It’s also important to wear sunscreen if visiting during the day.

 When volunteering in Ecuador, be sure to visit the TelefériQo.
 We promise the views do not disappoint.